Liberty Classical Academy arose out of the desire to provide a challenging, high-quality education

 Modernity - Modern history, the twentieth century, Colorado history.

-To be rich in languages; with a focus on Latin, through other foreign languages are encouraged.
+To be rich in languages; with a focus on Latin, though other foreign languages are encouraged.

 To focus on encouraging truth, beauty and goodness in all areas of life.